The Thin Line Between Comprehension and Persuasion in LLMs: Methods and Terminology

 \subsection{FDM Used}

 We focus on a single FDM known as the DE model \cite{DEModel}.
 This FDM is designed for educational debate and it was derived from the DC model \cite{DCModel}, but correcting issues around fallacies.
-See \tabref{desample} for samples of the rules of this FDM, and \appref{prompts} for the full implementation of the rules.

-Prior to large-scale experimentations we tested the FDM-equipped LLM (`LLM + FDM').
+See \tabref{desample} for samples of the rules of this FDM, and \appref{prompts} for the full implementation.
+Prior to large-scale experimentations we tested the LLM + FDM.
 We found that the original rules were insufficient for concession, and that the LLM + FDM debater was overly challenging, sometimes questioning point-by-point every statement made by the user.
 We tuned the FDM to be more natural by limiting the number of questions and stating concession rules.
 This in turn meant that the LLM + FDM had an optimised debating strategy.
+Formally, in an FDM, winning a debate would be when the opponent has ran out of counterarguments or has conceded.
+The LLMs were instructed to follow these rules, even when humans--a more irrational player by all accounts--wouldn't.